 A project budget form detailing expenses and sources of matching funds

-This budget must total at least $15,000 and include both the anticipated expenses for the collaboration and the anticipated sources of income, including the $5,000 that will serve as the required 1:2 match for the $10,000 grant.
-Please note which sources of income will be in-kind and which, if any, will be cash.
+This budget, using the required template below, must total at least $15,000 and include both the anticipated expenses for the collaboration and the anticipated sources of income, including the $5,000 that will serve as the required 1:2 match for the $10,000 grant.
+Please note which sources will be in-kind and which, if any, will be cash.
+Complete instructions can be found on the budget template.
 (Download required template here)

 A partnership agreement form signed by both partners

 This agreement, which must be signed and dated by both partners, affirms each partner’s commitment to the proposed project and confirms that each partner has reviewed this application in full prior to submission (Download required template here)